 01 of 24

 Only a handful of spices are necessary to make mouth-watering tagines, but the variety of spices used in Moroccan cuisine is actually quite extensive.
 This list highlights the spices you'll encounter most frequently in recipes.
-I'm giving further mention to a few of these spices below.

 02 of 24